 I am also interested in the function of dendritic cells.
 Dendritic cells (DCs) are professional antigen-presenting cells (APCs) which play a critical role in both innate and adaptive immune response.
 DCs are especially effective in cross-presenting antigens to MHC molecules and play essential roles in both the priming and sustaining of adaptive T cell response.
-Heat shock protein gp96 is the endoplasmic reticulum (ER) resident member of the HSP90 family.
-Gp96 is a ubiquitous peptide binding protein and a protein chaperone.
-Recent genetic data demonstrate that gp96 is a master chaperone for TLRs and integrins.
-We have generated a novel mouse model that is specifically devoid of gp96 expression in dendritic cells but not in other cell types.
-By using this mouse model, the goal of this study is to understand the roles of gp96 and TLR in DC development and homeostasis, antigen cross-presentation, as well as in tumor surveillance against both spontaneous and inflammation-induced cancer.
+Heat shock protein grp94 is the endoplasmic reticulum (ER) resident member of the HSP90 family.
+Recent genetic data demonstrate that grp94 is a master chaperone for TLRs and integrins.
+We have generated a novel mouse model that is specifically devoid of grp94 expression in dendritic cells but not in other cell types.
+By using this mouse model, the goal of this study is to understand its clients in DC homeostasis, antigen cross-presentation, as well as in tumor surveillance against both spontaneous and inflammation-induced cancer.

 Recent Publications | Additional Publications